ReproNim/coco2019-training/_episodes/03-01-fairintro.md

 - "This module should provide you with the ability to work with your data in a FAIR manner"
 - "Provide researchers with the proper information on FAIR data so that they can be submitted to the specified workflows and executions environments in a reproducible fashion"
 - "Provide an overview of current data standards, such as BIDS, with hands on excercises"
+- "Slides with solutions can be found in the sfn2018-training repository: https://github.com/ReproNim/sfn2018-training/tree/master/FAIR"

 keypoints:
 - "There are a number of practical guidelines and best practices for ensuring data supports reproducible research"